Green car technologies collide in Los Angeles

-LOS ANGELES (Reuters) - Asian automakers are opening up a new front in the contest to define the future of cars in California, fielding a flock of cars powered by hydrogen in a bid to woo green car buyers from Tesla Motors Inc, the battery electric vehicle leader.
+LOS ANGELES, Nov 23 (Reuters) - Asian automakers are opening up a new front in the contest to define the future of cars in California, fielding a flock of cars powered by hydrogen in a bid to woo green car buyers from Tesla Motors Inc, the battery electric vehicle leader.

 Toyota, Honda and Hyundai used the opening days of the Los Angeles auto show, which draws thousands of car enthusiasts in one of the world’s richest vehicle markets, to tout new fuel-cell cars.
 These use hydrogen in a process that creates electricity but not carbon dioxide.
 Automakers plan to offer these cars in California, although the rollout will be limited.